What is Single Touch Payroll?

 How it will impact you as a small business owner?

-However, if you are a small employer with less than 4 employees and have no software, you can either use the services of your local tax agent to assist with this process, or you can use simple and easy software costing $10 or less or some are free to enable these reporting requirements.
+However, if you are a small employer with less than 4 employees and have no software, you can either use the services of your local tax agent in Perth to assist with this process, or you can use simple and easy software costing $10 or less or some are free to enable these reporting requirements.

 Using Single Touch Payroll, you are no longer required to do year-end payment summaries and create electronic files or fill lengthy paperwork and submit payroll information to ATO.